fastapi/fastapi/docs/en/docs/async.md

 While this method of using `async` and `await` is new in Python, it makes working with asynchronous code simplier.
 Similar syntax is also in modern versions of JavaScript, in Browser, and NodeJS.

-Bfore that, handling asynchronous code was more complicated.
+Before that, handling asynchronous code was more complicated.
 In previous version of Python, you would have to use threads or <a href="https://www.gevent.org/" class="external-link" target="_blank">Gevent</a>.
 And in previous versions of NodeJS, Browser JavaScript, you would have to use callbacks (which very easily lead to <a href="http://callbackhell.com/" class="external-link" target="_blank">callback hell</a>).

 ---